dandrespd/SistemaRiego/README.md

 - Input-only pins (34-39) used for sensors with external pull-ups
 - Flash pins (6-11) completely avoided

+**ADC Guidance:**
+- Always use ADC1 pins (32-39) for analog sensors to ensure reliable readings when WiFi is active
+- ADC2 pins become unreliable when WiFi is active due to RF interference
+- For more details, see [Espressif ADC2 Documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html#adc-limitations-when-using-wi-fi)

 ### RTC DS1302 Wiring (3-Wire Interface)
 The DS1302 module uses a 3-wire interface that is different from standard I2C devices: